googleapis/api-linter/docs/rules/0132/request-parent-behavior.md

 # List methods: Field behavior

-This rule enforces that all `Get` standard methods have `google.api.field_behavior` set to `REQUIRED` on their `string parent` field, as mandated in [AIP-132][].
+This rule enforces that all `List` standard methods have `google.api.field_behavior` set to `REQUIRED` on their `string parent` field, as mandated in [AIP-132][].